dmuth/is-peco-okay/hugo/content/about.md

 static site generator.

 The back end consists of AWS Lambda to provide API endpoints, with the underlying code being written in Python.
-The HTML is stored in an S3 bucket and served by via CloudFront which performs SSL termination.
+The HTML is stored in an S3 bucket and served by CloudFront which performs SSL termination.
 The data is stored in DynamoDB.